 So in the spirit of racking up the miles in low-impact runners, we’ve curated a list of shoe brands that prioritize not only responsible materials but also ethical labor and transparent supply chains.

-Soon we’ll also be rolling out our Brand Rating System that will assess brands against a range of sustainability-related criteria, like chemical use and climate impact.
+Additionally, we are now using our Brand Rating System to rate brands (who choose to opt in) against a range of sustainability-related criteria, like chemical use, impact on biodiversity, and climate impact.
 All in an effort to see which ones are crossing the white ribbon first.
-You can read about our methodology here.
+So look out for the rated running shoe brands on the list below and find other ratings here.

 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.